 Hermeneutics.
-Emphasis will be placed upon the relationship between the OT and the NT.
-Background hermeneutical issues will also be covered, including the role of the interpreter, the use of creeds and confessions in interpretation, and the the relationship between original meaning and modern meaning.
+This course will cover traditional hermeneutical issues, including the relationship between the OT and the NT, the role of the interpreter, the use of creeds and confessions in interpretation, and the relationship between original meaning and modern meaning.

 Prerequisites: NT5125, OT5125.